choicebuilds/BumWatch/README.md

 ## Materials

 1x Arduino Pro Mini (MUST BE 3.3V Version)
 - Small lipo batteries usually say they supply 3.7V.
 However, it will drop down from 4.2V when fully charged to 3.0V when fully discharged until it eventually gives out.
 So, either the breakouts must be rated within the 3.0V-4.2V range or we must use a voltage regulator/buck converter.
 Nevertheless, it has to be a 3.3V rated version unless you use a step-up converter that can supply 5V.
+Update: the voltage regulator on this one also had a 1V-1.1V dropout, so everything did not work as intended.

 1x SSD1306 (4-pin display)
 - This was the only display I could find that fit my desired form factor that I could find in-person.
 There were many more options online, but I settled on this one since this version of the watch is not exactly the final version I want to use (i.e. I did not care).